 ‘Dummy bill’ – Increasing the item’s quantity

-With this, we managed to make the changes in our inventory in QBO.
+With this, we managed to make the changes in our inventory in QuickBooks Online.

 For the produced item (Bike, in our example), we will create a Sales Order which we will pack and invoice.

-** Note – QBO has an integrated sales tax system for the US.
+** Note – QuickBooks Online has an integrated sales tax system for the US.
 It may happen that the sales tax calculation is different from ERPAG.
-For a proper calculation of a sales tax, you must consult your accountant.
+For a proper calculation of sales tax, you must consult your accountant.

 With ‘dummy’ documents we managed to update the inventory and form adequate COGS.